tomimandalap/krusty-project/README.md

 ###```LOGIN USER```
 Please login using the following accounts:

-emai: admin@gmail.com, pass: password
+emai: admin@gmail.com, pass: Password1

-email: cashier@gmail.com, pass: password
+email: cashier@gmail.com, pass: Password1

 Note: If you login using the cashier first, the account status must be active.
 You can set it on db user status change number 0 to 1 or you can login using admin user then on employee menu you can enable it.